oscaracena/pygattlib/README.md

 You should install the needed packages, which are described on `DEPENDS` file.
 Take special care about versions: libbluetooth-dev should be 4.101 or greater.
 Then, just type:

-    make PYTHON_VER=3
-    [...]

-If you want to compile for Python 2, remove the flag on make:

     make